ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 - Proof of work
 - proof of work

-The same rules we apply to proof-of-work are applicable to proof-of-stake.
+The same rules we apply to proof-of-work are applicable to proof-of-stake, proof-of-authority, proof-of-humanity, proof-of-individuality, etc.

-**Correct usage:**

-- Proof-of-stake
-- proof-of-stake

-**Incorrect usage:**

-- Proof-of-Stake
-- Proof of stake
-- proof of stake

 ### Use Active Voice {#use-active-voice}